torvalds/linux/Documentation/input/devices/atarikbd.rst

 DISABLE) then causes port 0 to again be scanned as if it were a mouse, and both buttons are logically connected to it.
-If a mouse disable command is received while port 0 is presumed to be a mouse, the button is logically assigned to Joystick1 (until the mouse is reenabled by another mouse command).
+If a mouse disable command is received while port 0 is presumed to be a mouse, the button is logically assigned to Joystick1 (until the mouse is reenabled by ayesther mouse command).

 ikbd Command Set
 ================

 This section contains a list of commands that can be sent to the ikbd.
-Command codes (such as 0x00) which are not specified should perform no operation (NOPs).
+Command codes (such as 0x00) which are yest specified should perform yes operation (NOPs).

 RESET